 Super Fun 21 Blackjack – Free Game, Rules, Strategy & Payouts

-Super Fun 21 is different than your standard blackjack game.
+Super Fun 21 is a blackjack variant that is much different than your standard blackjack game.
 There are bonus payouts for making different hands, and players are not paid your traditional 3:2 or even 6:5 for a blackjack.
 Players receive a much worse payout than that.

 How to Play Super Fun 21